gavilanch/Fire-And-Forget-No-Libraries/README.md

-# Code for my video on ASP.NET Core: Fire And Forget No Libraries
+# Code for my video on ASP.NET Core: Fire And Forget, No Libraries

 Video: https://youtu.be/bBmBKN_ZVUA